Sir Walter Scott 250th Anniversary

 In 1857, a cartographer working for the Ordnance Survey was in Kelso, to map the town.
 He recorded in his mapping book that ‘Kelso, must be one of the most beautiful towns, of its size, anywhere in Europe’.
 That is quite an accolade.
 He was not alone in his appreciation of the beauties of Kelso.
 Many visitors before and since, have written eloquently of the magnificent setting, in which Kelso lies.

 Not long after Kelso Bridge was built in 1802, an Italian visitor stated that, if in Britain, it was worth making a trip to Kelso alone, to view the beautiful bridge there.
 Visitors today, struggle to see John Rennie’s masterpiece, the first bridge to be built with elliptical arches.
 Over the last 40 years, trees have slowly grown up obscuring the view.
 More worrying perhaps, is the damage that some of these trees could be doing to the bridge structure, as some trees are actually in direct contact with the bridge itself.
+There is a significant complication in establishing ownership of land and therefore responsibilities for maintaining trees, compounded with trees and vegetation growing within old riverside walls which are at risk of erosion from water.
 Hopefully soon, funds will be found to coppice some of the trees, closest to the bridge.